Feeds:

 *Newsreels of color war footage of the island by island battles in the Pacific were shown in the movie theaters.
 The Japanese troops were so gruesome that when the atomic bombs were dropped, nobody complained — soon after came V-J Day.
 It was the end ….of that war.”

-4 brothers from the Demby family of Bayonne, NJ (Paul’s family) returned home after serving in WWII.
-Three were in the Pacific, and one (Marty) was in the convoys that plowed through the North Atlantic with supplies for Russia and England.
+4 brothers from the Demby family of Bayonne, NJ (Paul Goldfinger’s family) returned home after serving in WWII.
+Three were in the Pacific, and one (Marty Litinger) was in the convoys that plowed through the North Atlantic with supplies for Russia and England.
 PG family photo.
 1945.
 Front l to r.
-Ben (Bronze star valor), “Duke” (subs), rear: Al on left (Sea Bees) and Marty (Coast Guard).
-Eileen’s Dad Bernie Harkavy served in Europe.
+Ben Demby (Bronze star valor), “Duke” Demby (subs), rear: Al Demby on left (Sea Bees) and Marty Litinger (Coast Guard).
+Eileen’s Dad Bernard Harkavy served in Europe.

 Postscript by Ken: